 3. How do retirees choose the best California retirement city that meets their needs and budget?

 A: Begin planning for retirement as early as possible.
 Take time to list your must-have items before researching cities.
-Having a financial planner or someone familiar with cost-of-living expenses and determining how much money is needed can be very helpful.
+Having a financial planner or someone familiar with cost-of-living expenses and determining how much is needed can be very helpful.